cerse/cerse.github.io/AccessibilityStatement.md

 ## Accessibility statement for the Community of Edinburgh Research Software Engineering (CERSE) pages

-Within the [Software Sustainability Institute](http://www.software.ac.uk) and [The University of Edinburgh](http://www.ed.ac.uk) we feel that inclusivity is important and acccessibility forms an important aspect of this.
-We will do our best to comply with the [Public Sector Body (Websites and Mobile Applications) (No. 2) Accessibility Regulations 2018](https://www.legislation.gov.uk/uksi/2018/852/contents/made)  legislation but if you find parts of this website that are not accessible to you then please email [m.antonioletti@epcc.ed.ac.uk](mailto:m.antonioletti@epcc.ed.ac.uk) and I will endevour to fix these problems.
+This website is run by volunteers mainly from [The University of Edinburgh](http://www.ed.ac.uk) .
+[The University of Edinburgh](http://www.ed.ac.uk) is committed to making its website accessible, in accordance with the  [Public Sector Body (Websites and Mobile Applications) (No. 2) Accessibility Regulations 2018](https://www.legislation.gov.uk/uksi/2018/852/contents/made).

+If you find parts of this website  not accessible to you then  email [m.antonioletti@epcc.ed.ac.uk](mailto:m.antonioletti@epcc.ed.ac.uk) and he will endevour to fix any problems identified.

-This website and the individual meeting pages (which we call CERSEWeb) is run by a volunteer group mostly from the University of Edinburgh.
-You can view this website either as processed HTML generated from markdown or you may choose to view it via the original markdownin the GitHub (Click on the `View On GitHub` at the top and that will take you to the markdown).
+You can view this website either as processed HTML generated from markdown or you may choose to view it via the original markdown (Click on the `View On GitHub` button at the top).

 We want as many people as possible to be able to use this website.
 For example, that means you should be able to: